fullcontact/full.monty/full.async/README.md

 Two requirements for robust systems in Erlang are:

-1. All exceptions in distributed processes are caught in unifying supervision context
+1. All exceptions in distributed processes are caught in a unifying supervision context
 2. All concurrently acquired resources are freed on an exception

 We decided to form a supervision context in which exceptions thrown in